apichlkostner/CarND-Behavioral-Cloning-P3/README.md

 To ensure that no overfitting occurs a train/validation split is done on the data with 80% training data and 20% validation data.
 Since the validation loss is lower than the training loss the measures against overfitting work.

 ![Plot loss][image_plot_loss]
+![Plot loss][image_plot_loss_final]

 The final test was done by driving the simulated car with the model and manually checking that the driving behavior is fine.
+A separate test set wouldn't help since a low loss don't necessarily results in a model that can drive the car correctly.

 ## Model parameter tuning